sofialtamsh/sofialtamsh/README.md

 * 📍 Currently trainee at Masai School. 🏢
 * 💻 Experienced in SQL, Python, Powerbi, MongoDB, NLP. 💻
-* 🎯 Strong Background [Computer Science B.Tech from Government College of Engineering Aurangabad] 🎯
+* 🎯 Strong Computer Science Background -- B.Tech from Government College of Engineering Aurangabad 🎯
 * 🤝 Always eager to learn and collaborate with others. 👫
 * 📍 Aspiring Data Analyst or AI/NLP developer. 📍